How to Insert Dates in Excel Automatically (4 Simple Tricks)

 Steps:

-• Then select the cells where you want to insert dates automatically.
-Here I have inserted the date 20-05-20 into C5, then selected cells from C6 to C15.
+• Select the cells where you want to insert dates automatically.
+Here I have entered the date 20-05-20 in C5, and then selected cells C6 to C15.

-• Then go to the Home>Fill option in Excel Toolbar under the Editing section.
+• Go to the Home>Fill option in the Excel Toolbar under the Editing section.

 Insert Multiple Dates Automatically in Excel

 • Click on the drop-down menu.
-And you will get these options.
 Click on Series.

 • You will get a dialogue box named Series.